 charges ("NTS Optional Capacity Exit Charges") in respect of an amount of NTS Exit (Flat) Capacity at a NTS System Exit Point excluding Storage Site Points and NTS/LDZ Offtakes.

-Where a User has elected to pay NTS Optional Capacity Charges the User shall also pay the [ANOF].
+Where a User has elected to pay NTS Optional Capacity Charges the User shall also pay the Annual NOCC Charge in accordance with paragraph 5.3.

 Determination of charge